Sowri19/Diall-Assessment/README.md

 Start the frontend and backend servers using the following commands:

+Backend:
 - nodemon app.js

-The frontend will generate a QR code that can be scanned using the Expo Go app on your mobile device to test the app on a physical device or use the web option for testing in a web browser. use the following command based on your device:
+Frontend:
 - yarn start
 - yarn android
 - yarn ios
 - yarn web

+The frontend will generate a QR code that can be scanned using the Expo Go app on your mobile device to test the app on a physical device or use the web option for testing in a web browser.

 Start exploring Diall's features!